Five cave divers slipped beneath the waves in the Maldives. Why didn’t they resurface?

 “We are very sure that we would have been able to give them much clearer guidelines and advice had they told us that this was such a demanding assignment at such depths inside a cave.”

-The University of Genoa said Montefalcone and Oddenino were in the Maldives to study the effects of climate change on biodiversity, but that the dive itself “was not part of the mission’s planned activities” and was “carried out on a personal basis,” according to Reuters news agency.
+The University of Genoa said Montefalcone and Oddenino were in the Maldives to study the effects of climate change on biodiversity, but that the dive itself was not part of the research project and was “carried out on a personal basis.”

 Further increasing the riskiness of the dive was poor weather.
 The Maldives Meteorological Service issued a white alert mid-morning Thursday, warning of strong winds and rough seas.
 It’s not clear whether the divers knew about the alert.